spothero/ace/UPGRADING.md

 Added the ability to set the [clientLogLevel](https://webpack.js.org/configuration/dev-server/#devserver-clientloglevel) for a webpack dev server to control messages in DevTools on the client.
 This setting is in the *settings.js* file under `webpack.client.clientLogLevel` and is set to `'none'` by default.

 ### Optionally Write Files To Disk
-Previously, ACE would write bundled files to the disk automatically during development builds.
+Previously, ACE would write bundled files to the disk automatically during development builds which may help in debugging.
 There is now a new setting to control this, `webpack.client.development.writeToDisk` (`true` by default).

 ### Change Name of Manifest
 You can now change the output filename of the manifest (`manifest.json`) using `dist.manifestFilename` in *settings.js*.